IgorPonomarev/RedditApp/README.md

 12. Android Material Design

-This app is a realisation of [CodingWithMitch course](https://github.com/mitchtabian/Reddit-RSS-App) with some adjustments:
+This app is an implementation of [CodingWithMitch course](https://github.com/mitchtabian/Reddit-RSS-App) with some adjustments:

 1. `ListView` and `CustomListAdapter` in MainActivity updated to `RecyclerView` and `PostAdapter`